DII Presidents Council lowers maximum number of contests

 In April, the Division II Conference Commissioners Association conducted a survey in which nearly 95% of the division’s athletics directors participated.
 From the survey, the Division II CCA put forward the initial proposal to reduce minimums and maximums.
 The proposal was brought to the Division II Championships Committee, Membership Committee, Legislation Committee and Student-Athlete Advisory Committee for their discussion and recommendations.

 The Presidents Council also considered the results of a Division II membership survey, specific to reducing maximums, that 435 division leaders responded to earlier this week.
-The survey was taken by 258 athletics directors, 154 presidents and chancellors, and 23 conference commissioners.
+The survey was taken by 258 athletics directors, 154 presidents and chancellors and 23 conference commissioners.
 Roughly 85% of the survey respondents said they supported some form of reduction to the maximum permissible contests for the 2020-21 academic year.
-The full survey results can be viewed here.

-Locally, the schedule reduction also affects the other sports, including volleyball, men's soccer, cross country and golf in the fall, basketball in the winter and track and field and golf in the spring.
+Locally, the schedule reduction affects all sports, including volleyball, men's soccer, women's soccer, cross country and golf in the fall, basketball in the winter and track and field and golf in the spring.

+Volleyball has been reduced to 20 matches (already 18 in conference) and men's and women's soccer to 14 each, while both men's and women's basketball is down to 22 games, not including exempt or exhibitions against Division I programs.

+Track and field is down to 14 indoor and outdoor meets and softball to 44 games.

-Lueken said that one of the other measures that hey will be doing is they are not going to have face-to-face meetings for athletic ad-men and presidents and coaches.
+Lueken said that one of the other measures that they will also do is eliminate face-to-face meetings with athletic ad-men, presidents and coaches.
 They'll be done virtually via Zoom.

 "That will will be able to say us time and money because we had to travel quite a bit to facilitate those," he said.